-- Deputy Principal in consultation with staff/support agencies coordinates the ongoing support for students with disabilities and learning difficulties across R-7, including Early Intervention, NAPLAN and EALD students. - Across R-7 we have students identified under the Students with Disabilities Policy in mainstream classes. - In addition students in our two Special Classes have IEPs.
-Some of these students have inclusion time in mainstream classes. - Individual Learning Plans exist for students identified as Students With Learning Disability (SWLD), Students With Disability (SWD), Students In Care (SIC), Aboriginal and Torres Strait Islander (ATSI), Students With High Intellect (SWHI).
-We are currently transitioning to One Plans. - Close links exist with Aberfoyle Park High School (SHIP focus school Ignite Program).
+- Deputy Principal in consultation with staff/support agencies coordinates the ongoing support for students with disabilities and learning difficulties across R-6, including Early Intervention, NAPLAN and EALD students. - Across R-6 we have students identified under the Students with Disabilities Policy in mainstream classes. - In addition students in our two Special Classes have One Plans.
+Some of these students have inclusion time in mainstream classes. - Individual One Plans exist for students identified as Students With Learning Disability (SWLD), Students With Disability (SWD), Students In Care (SIC), Aboriginal and Torres Strait Islander (ATSI), Students With High Intellect (SWHI). - Close links exist with Aberfoyle Park High School (SHIP focus school Ignite Program).